harmony-one/docs-home/developers/learn/tutorials/bridge-sdk-step-by-step-operation.md

     // We skipped this step in this example and will assume that you already have a successfully completed Locked Tokens transaction.
     /********/

-    await operation.skipAction(ACTION_TYPE.approveEthManger);
+    // If you already have locked tx - you can skip approve step await operation.skipAction(ACTION_TYPE.approveEthManger);

     await operation.confirmAction({